By Kristy Esparza, Post Updated: April 20, 2021

 Kid-friendly Death Valley Hikes

-Death Valley has no shortage of easy hikes that allowed our family to continuously discover new and exciting landscapes.
-We packed a lot into our visit and left wanting more.
+Death Valley has no shortage of easy hikes that allowed our family to discover new and exciting landscapes.
+We packed a lot into our short visit and left wanting more.
 The park is huge, so try to pace yourself and enjoy each moment.

 The Death Valley hiking seasons favor the mild winter months.
 If you are visiting in the warmer months, time your hikes for the morning and early evening hours.
 And regardless of season, prepare to drink more water here due to the dry climate.
 Some areas have spring water, but given that you’re in the driest desert in North America, it’s best not to rely on springs for refills!